Minerals are restructured

 • Natural waters contain inorganic mineral salts, mainly calcium and magnesium (+/- 80%).
 These minerals are partly metabolizable by the body (intestinal absorption).
 Studies on the subject estimate this rate of assimilation between 5% and 25%!

 • The minerals contained in natural water therefore participate between 20% and 50% in the Recommended Nutritional Intake (RNI) of calcium and magnesium* for one person (for an adult M / F: calcium requirement +/- 900 mg /d, in magnesium +/- 400 mg /d)!
 Calcium and magnesium are therefore useful for health.
 Calcium contributes to bone health, has a beneficial role in hypertension, cardiovascular accidents, colon cancer.
-Magnesium is involved in the activation of more than 300 enzymatic systems, fights fatigue, diabetes and coronary insufficiency as well as osteoporosis … Knowing that the average population has an average calcium deficiency of +/- 40% (average nutritional needs) and even 70% for magnesium, it seems us essential to drink water with a mineral content of around +/- 400 to 500 mg / L! * This depends on the mineral content of the water and the age of the people concerned, Source: Study on the absorption of calcium and magnesium in natural mineral waters, Patrice Fardellone, CHU Amiens, Université Picardie Jules-Verne, 2015 ; « The mineral elements present in tap water, by participating in the daily mineral supply necessary for the proper functioning of the body, have a definite beneficial role for health.
+Magnesium is involved in the activation of more than 300 enzymatic systems, fights fatigue, diabetes and coronary insufficiency as well as osteoporosis … Knowing that the average population has an average calcium deficiency of +/- 40% (average nutritional needs) and even 70% for magnesium, it therefore seems essential to us to drink mineralized water with a mineral content of up to 500 mg/L! * This depends on the mineral content of the water and the age of the people concerned, Source: Study on the absorption of calcium and magnesium in natural mineral waters, Patrice Fardellone, CHU Amiens, Université Picardie Jules-Verne, 2015 ; « The mineral elements present in tap water, by participating in the daily mineral supply necessary for the proper functioning of the body, have a definite beneficial role for health.
 Calcium in water could also play a role in protecting against cardiovascular disease.
 The role of calcium in fat elimination and blood cholesterol regulation is also recognised » (source Ministry of Health France 2006).

 • The WHO (World Health Organization) speaks of an “optimum below 1000 mg / liter“.